-- 6.38 If an aircraft performance model is used to calculate aeroplane and engine operating conditions (advanced option B), then it should already include the effects of forward speed on the fuel flow.
+6.38 If an aircraft performance model is used to calculate aeroplane and engine operating conditions (advanced option B), then it should already include the effects of forward speed on the fuel flow.
 It may, depending on the model, also include the effects of ambient conditions.
 The modeller must be aware of how the model functions.
+If it is necessary to correct the aeroplane performance model and/or fuel flow further to account accurately for these effects, the modeller should do so at this stage.

+6.39 After the aeroplane performance and fuel flow have been correctly determined under advanced option B, then the EIs should be calculated using a fuel flow method.
+One documented6 fuel flow method is the BFFM2.
+Depending on the needs of the modeller and the available data, other methods may be used, although the BFFM2 is recommended as a default option.

+^{6.} SAE AIR5715.

-If it is necessary to correct the aeroplane performance model and/or fuel flow further to account accurately for these effects, the modeller should do so at this stage. - 6.39 After the aeroplane performance and fuel flow have been correctly determined under advanced option B, then the emission indices should be calculated using a fuel flow method.
-One documented6 fuel flow method is the Boeing fuel flow method 2 (BFFM2).
-Depending on the needs of the modeller and the available data, other methods may be used, although the BFFM2 is recommended as a default option. - 6.40 As described in SAE AIR5715, the BFFM2 accounts for the effects of ambient conditions and forward speed.
-It is important to recognize that if the effects of ambient conditions and forward speed are to be considered, it is not sufficient to use only the initial calculation of the emission indices from the curve fitting methods defined for the BFFM2.
-However, the full BFFM2 method includes corrections for both of these effects, so no further corrections to the emission indices would be required if it is used.
+6.40 As described in SAE AIR5715, the BFFM2 accounts for the effects of ambient conditions and forward speed.
+It is important to recognize that if the effects of ambient conditions and forward speed are to be considered, it is not sufficient to use only the initial calculation of the EIs from the curve-fitting methods defined for the BFFM2.
+However, the full BFFM2 method includes corrections for both of these effects, so no further corrections to the EIs would be required if it is used.